leafac/leafac.com/src/pages/curriculum-vitae.md

 - Daitan Group is an outsourcing company for telecom applications.
 - Worked directly with customers from the Silicon Valley.
-- Developed a web service in Java EE for a telecom platform and a web administration tool in PHP for a video conferencing system.
+- Developed a web service in Java EE for a telecom platform, and a web administration tool in PHP for a video conferencing system.
 - Taught a course about version control with Git.

 </details>